-Locate the hedge in full sun and in fertile, well draining soil with a pH between 6.5 and 6.8.
-For quick coverage, space hibiscus plants 2 to 3 feet apart.
+Hibiscus like full sun and fertile, well-draining soil with a pH between 6.5 and 6.8.
+Space hibiscus plants 3 to 6 feet apart.
+If you are using your hibiscus as a hedge or for screening, space plants 2 to 3 feet apart to achieve a denser hedge more quickly.
 Dig a hole two to three times as wide and about the same depth as the plant's root ball.
+To protect against freezing, you can plant tropical hibiscus up to four inches deeper than they were in their nursery pot.
 Remove the hibiscus from the pot and put it in the middle of the hole.
-Back fill with garden soil halfway up the root ball and water it.
+Backfill with garden soil halfway up the root ball and water it.
 After the water has drained, finish filling the hole with soil and water the plant again.

-Tropical hibiscus are sometime plagued by aphids, thrips, scales, spider mites and whiteflies.
-Apply a ready-to-use insecticidal soap when temperatures are cool in late afternoon and conditions aren't sunny.
+Hibiscus are sometimes plagued by aphids, thrips, scales, spider mites, and whiteflies.
+Apply a store-bought or homemade insecticidal soap on a cloudy day when temperatures are cool in the late afternoon.
 Spray the infected areas, being sure to completely saturate the plant's foliage.
 Repeat applications weekly, if required.
-Wash hands after using and wear gloves.
-If chemical controls are not desired, spray the infected areas with a strong blast of water to dislodge the pests from the hibiscus plants.
+If chemical controls are not desired, spray the infected areas with a strong blast of water to dislodge the pests.